BOA401M3 : Advanced Microbiology

 • Microbial interactions: Plant-microbe interactions, Microbial biofilm and Quorum sensing, Plant-pathogen interaction, Programmed cell death, Systemic Acquired Resistance and Induced Systemic Resistance, Microbial inoculants, Microbial antagonists in disease management.

-Teaching and Learning Methods Lectures, practical sessions, tutorial discussion,assignments/presentations/field visit by students, group discussions
+Teaching and Learning Methods Lecture, practical sessions, tutorial discussion, assignments / presentations / field visit by students, group discussions

 • Agrios, G. N. (2005).
 Plant Pathology, 5th edition Elsevier Academic Press.